bahaidev/textbrowser/README.md

 ## To-dos

 1. Testing
-    1. Move `languages.jsonschema` and `locales.jsonschema` validation
-        tests from `bahaiwritings` to this repo.
     1. Add browser-based testing (PhantomJS?)
     1. Cause `languages.json` test to distinguish relative base for the file's path and the path of its internally-referenced locales once